arria-nlg/index-arria-workshop/README.md

 ## 1. Get More Sample Data
 Currently you have one portfolio filled with sample data.
 However, we want to see how the system reacts in different situations.

 In [Load Investment Portfolios](#6-load-investment-portfolios) you learnt how to add a portfolio to your collection.
 Each portfolio you add is stored in the Investment Portfolio service you set up on the IBM Cloud, which means any portfolios you create are accessible.
-We have provided *TODO* more sample data files:
+We have provided six more sample data files in the `data` folder.

-- TODO
-- TODO
-- TODO

 Try creating portfolios for these files and see how the report changes.
 Portfolios are loaded when the page first loads, so refresh the app in your browser to see your additions.

-You should notice that some of the samples, the ones with only a single issuer, don't produce a report.
+You should notice that some of the samples, the ones with only a single issuer (3 and 7), don't produce a report.
 In this workshop you will write a script in NLG Studio for them.

 ## 2. Learn NLG Studio
 We are going to write a script in NLG Studio to extend the text, so you will need to learn the basics of Studio.
 There are two options for getting started, and your choice depends on how ambitious you're feeling.